 Quick, think of five gym brands.
 Chances are, you may have thought of big brands like LA Fitness, Orangetheory, Planet Fitness, Equinox, and Gold’s Gym.

-The names that NameBounce generates combine two real words, so you likely don’t have to worry about any names that you find here failing this test.
+The names that NameBounce generates combine two real words.
+If you choose a name from our gym name generator, you won't have to worry about it failing this test.

-We put together guides just like this one for several other popular types of businesses.
+We created guides just like this one for several other popular types of businesses.
 We’re planning to add more in the future – if you have any requests, don’t hesitate to reach out!

 App Name Generator – Learn how to find a name for your new app that will stand out in the app store

-Business Name Generator – Our primary tool, where you can find hundreds of business name ideas with available domain names in seconds
+Business Name Generator – Our primary tool, which has advice, FAQs, and tips to help you find a unique business name

-Domain Name Generator – Learn some essential criteria for selecting a fantastic domain name
+Domain Name Generator – Learn some important tips for selecting a fantastic domain name

-Restaurant and Café Name Generator – Get specific information to find an excellent name for your restaurant, café, or food truck
+Restaurant and Café Name Generator – Find a creative name for your restaurant, café, or food truck

-YouTube Name Generator – Get advice on finding a YouTube channel name, and what you should do in addition to creating your YouTube channel
+YouTube Name Generator – Get advice on finding a YouTube name that will attract viewers and subscribers